 Built-in virality – Facebook’s algorithm rewards posts that generate high engagement, particularly comments.
 A post with nearly 700 comments gets pushed into more news feeds organically, extending the store’s reach to potential customers who may not already follow the page.
 Several comments on the potato deal post included customers tagging friends and family members, further amplifying visibility at no cost.

-An Idaho Story, Through and Through
+An Idaho story, through and through

-That the viral deal centered on Idaho russet potatoes is no coincidence.
-Swensen’s Markets is rooted in Idaho’s Magic Valley, with locations in Twin Falls, Paul and Hagerman.
-The store has operated in the region since the early 1960s, when founder Sherm Swensen opened a small corner market in Twin Falls.
+The company has operated in the region since the early 1960s, when founder Sherm Swensen opened a small corner market in Twin Falls.
 Today, the business is still family-owned and continues to emphasize locally sourced products.

 Moving 50-pound boxes of Idaho bakers at volume through a social media channel underscores the enduring consumer appeal of the state’s signature crop – and demonstrates that independents can find creative, low-cost ways to drive bulk sales of commodity products when the value proposition is right.
-At $7.90 per box, the deal worked out to roughly 20 cents per potato – a price point that clearly resonated with families in the region.

 The Swensen’s Social Deal model is replicable.
 It does not require a large social media following to start, though consistent execution will build one over time.
-The key elements are a compelling weekly deal, a clear and simple reservation format, a defined pickup window and an automated confirmation system — all of which are achievable with Facebook’s existing tools.

 The strategy also aligns with broader shifts in how consumers discover and interact with local businesses on social media.
 A 2024 report from The Packer noted that independent produce retailers are increasingly finding success with organic social media strategies that prioritize authenticity and community engagement over polished advertising.
-As one social media consultant told the publication, retailers should focus on identifying what consumers are already paying attention to and creating content that is relevant to those interests.

 For Swensen’s, that relevance is built into the deal itself.
 There is no gimmick, no dance video, no trending audio clip.
 It is a straightforward value proposition – potatoes at a steep discount, available only to those who engage – delivered through a channel where the audience is already spending its time.